MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x10e---video-memory-management-internal.md

 The VIDEO\_MEMORY\_MANAGEMENT\_INTERNAL bug check has a value of 0x0000010E.
 This indicates that the video memory manager has encountered a condition that it is unable to recover from.

 > [!IMPORTANT]
-> This topic is for programmers.
-If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).
+> This article is for programmers.
+If you're a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

 ## VIDEO\_MEMORY\_MANAGEMENT\_INTERNAL Parameters